Rúnar

 • You want the closest conceptual alignment between language and UTXO model

 Regardless of which language you choose, the compiled Bitcoin Script output is identical.
-A P2PKH contract compiled from TypeScript produces the exact same script as the same contract compiled from Go, Rust, Python, Solidity, or Move.
+A P2PKH contract compiled from TypeScript produces the exact same script as the same contract compiled from Go, Rust, Python, Zig, Ruby, Solidity, or Move.

 Next Steps